 Bone broth is everywhere.
 Recipes, articles and “brothals” have emerged across the country.
-Brothals are supplying shots, cups, and frozen quarts of this super food through storefronts and online.
+Brothals are supplying shots, cups, and frozen quarts of this superfood through storefronts and online.
 It’s the newest health trend.
 But this is old news for grandmothers and herbalists.
-Throughout history, every culture has used their own version of the basic recipe to restore and maintain health.
+Throughout history, every culture has used its own version of the basic recipe to restore and maintain health.

 Bone Broth for Health and Wellness

 Although some are touting bone broth as a superfood, I think it is more of a recipe for health and wellness.
 There are many ways to use herbs medicinally, but using food as medicine is the best and most effective.
 Bones from healthy, pasture-raised animals are loaded with minerals that are easily absorbed by the body and tolerated well when used in the broth.
 Bone broth is great for fending off colds and flu, but it also lessens the symptoms when illness takes hold.
 In fact, bone broth has many health benefits, including:

 - Strengthens the immune system and protects against colds/flu

 - Aids digestion and helps relieve symptoms of leaky gut

 - Aids in the recovery from a major illness, surgery, or broken bones

 - Alleviates arthritis and joint pain (especially if bones with cartilage such as beef knuckles and chicken feet are added)

 - Anti-inflammatory (enhanced with the addition of turmeric)